-they want citizenship for people here, they want rights.
-They are a great partner, they help us with crime prevention, concientisation, to get people out of the drug trade, education, jobs..."
+"... they are institutions that help us a lot.
+I see AfroReggae with the same objective as ours.
+They want citizenship for people here, they want rights.
+They are great partners, they help us with crime prevention, with concientisation, with people getting out of the drug trade, with education, with jobs..."
+(UPP commander, community-based)

-...[CUFA] ... we know they act in these communities, that they take children and teenagers away from crime (...) do not have the stats, but I know because they are part of a lot of our interactions with these communities, we know how useful they are, how good it is to take people away from that influence, so we applaud their initiatives"
+"...
+[About CUFA] we know they act in these communities, that they take children and teenagers away from crime...
+They do not have the stats, but I know because they are part of a lot of our interactions with these communities.
+We know how useful they are, how good it is to take people away from that influence, so we applaud their initiatives."
+(Military Police commander, headquarters)